For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are the best jobs to consider if you want to find seasonal work abroad:

-Being a holiday rep is a nice opportunity to spend your summer working abroad in the sun while getting some great experience for your CV.
+Being a holiday rep is a great opportunity to spend your summer working abroad in the sun while getting some further experience for your CV.

 Bar work would be a fun, less demanding option, but working as a rep will earn you a lot more kudos when it comes to getting a graduate job.